Meeds-io/whitepaper/en/5-roadmap.md

 In particular, the WoM rewards long-term investment in the verse – that is the redeeming of the property (Deeds).
 The Deed’s original owner get compensated through engagement minting (active use), through passive income (renting) and get a life-long 1% on any selling transaction of the Deed (at each change of ownership, the original redeemer gets a fee on the transaction).

-By believing in the project, participating in the liquidity pools, staking Meeds, redeeming them against Deeds...early investors of all sizes would mint additional tokens.
+By believing in the project, participating in the liquidity pools, staking MEED tokens, redeeming them against Deeds...early investors of all sizes would mint additional tokens.
 They would also get the earliest voting rights and help shape the WoM.

 Organizations acquiring but especially using Deeds to engage and reward their employees would get compensated in minted Meeds.
 The fairer they will play, the more they will get.
 The earlier adopters would be associated to the first historic cities and would be identified as the builders later on.